max630/git-rehi/README.md

 `git rebase2 --skip`

 Reset all uncommitted changes and continue rebasing starting with the next step in todo list.

+(a): the default path is some "optimal" which is not strictly specified and subject to change.
+At some point it was the shortest.
+Now general rule is to follow first parent but I might want to tune how it resolves ambiguous cases.

 ### Options